Certificate of Roadworthiness and Roadworthy tests in Victoria, or RWC.

-How do I obtain a Roadworthy Certificate?
+How do I obtain a Roadworthy Certificate in Victoria?

 The vehicle must first pass a roadworthy inspection test before a certificate is issued.
 An RWC can only be issued by a licensed vehicle tester – Total Car Care is a licensed vehicle testing station – we are a Vic Roads licensed Roadworthy tester for passenger vehicles, 4 wheel drives and small trucks.

 A roadworthy inspection covers the major safety related items, including:

 - Windscreen, and windows including front windscreen wipers and washers

 - The structure of the vehicle itself

 - Safety related items on the body, chassis or engine